 Diabetes Insulin Pumps | Diabetes Pump Prices, Diabetes Pump Cost

-Improve your quality of life by taking advantage of the benefits of insulin pumps, such as the T Slim Insulin Pump.
-They have several features that allow you to take firmer control over your diabetes, particularly those with type 1 diabetes.
+Improve your quality of life by taking advantage of the benefits of insulin pumps, such as the T Slim X2 Insulin Pump.
+Continuous Glucose Monitoring Systems like the X2 allows you to take firmer control over your diabetes, particularly those with type 1 diabetes.
 Insulin pumps offer predictable insulin delivery and increase flexibility in lifestyle.
 It is a painless and easy way to make sure your body receives the appropriate amount of insulin at the appropriate time.

 What is an Insulin Pump?

 It is a computerized way to deliver insulin to the body continuously throughout the day.
 For some, it is a perfect alternative to relying on single injections.
 It also takes away the association that many have with injections/needles and every meal.
 It comes with a device that is roughly the size of a standard cell phone and is easily hidden underneath clothing.
 A thin plastic tube (cannula) is inserted beneath the skin using an infusion set and releases insulin as needed.
 Typical infusion sites include the stomach, buttocks, hips, upper arm and thighs.